SyFlores/matplotlib-challenge/README.md

 # matplotlib-challenge
-This repository is intending to analyze data on pharmaceutical testing for mice, primarily using the matplotlib Python library.
+This repository is intending to analyze data on pharmaceutical testing for mice, primarily using the Matplotlib Python library.

 *Collaborators: Sy Flores*